When life begins here, you’re part of our family. Newly-renovated rooms, plus everything else you need for you and your baby’s care.

 Centering Pregnancy – Group Prenatal Care

-UF Health is now offering a model of group prenatal care at its women’s centers to help reduce the risk of premature birth.
-Both UF Health Women’s Center – Medical Plaza and UF Health Women’s Center – Springhill offer the group prenatal care model.
-The UF Health Women’s Center – Medical Plaza will be designated as the first Centering Pregnancy site in North Florida by the Centering Healthcare Institute over the next year.
+UF Health offers a model of group prenatal care to help reduce the risk of premature birth.
+The UF Health Women’s Center – Medical Plaza is the only Centering Pregnancy site in North Florida.

 Pregnant women who wish to participate in the Centering Pregnancy model are grouped by their due dates.
 After a standard visit to their provider, the women join a group during their fourth month of pregnancy and meet monthly for 1.5-hour sessions.
 During these sessions, the women receive all the components of individual prenatal care.
 The women and their provider also discuss birth and newborn care as well as overall health and stress management.